Peonies are beautiful flowers, but they tend to be choosy, and their blooming depends heavily on how they are cared for.

 All there is to know about peony

-- Tree peonies have the disadvantage of growing more slowly than herbaceous peonies.
+- Tree peony has the disadvantage of growing more slowly than herbaceous peonies.

-- Herbaceous peonies die off completely in winter, and grow back in spring, whereas tree peonies keep their branches over the winter.
+- Herbaceous peony dies off completely in winter, and grows back in spring.
+Tree peonies keep their branches over the winter.
 They don’t grow much higher than than 6 ½ feet (2 meters) tall.

 Their flowers may be fragrant, and stand out forming an absolutely ravishing solitary round ball.

 Peonies are most commonly planted in perennial flower and shrub beds, along hedges or in secluded parts of the garden.

 You can cut a peony flower and put it in a vase, it will hold for a very long time!

 - Provide it with a lot of water, though.
 A couple flowers can go through a bottle of water in one day!

 Peonies are rather fragile.
 If they are to be moved at all, handle them with utmost care.